Careers360 Logo

 Werner Heisenberg, a German physicist in 1927, stated the uncertainty principle, which is the consequence of duel behaviour of matter and radiation.
 One of the important implications of the Heisenberg Uncertainty Principle is that it rules out the existence of definite paths or trajectories of electrons and other similar particles.

-Quantum mechanics is the theoretical science that deals with the study of the motions of the microscopic objects that have both observable wave-like and particle-like properties.
+Quantum mechanics is the theoretical science that deals with the study of the motions of microscopic objects that have both observable wave-like and particle-like properties.
 The name of the changed model of the atom is the Quantum Mechanical Model of the atom.

-NCERT Exemplar Class 11 Chemistry solutions chapter 2 pdf download can also be used by the students to get in-depth knowledge of topics like quantum numbers and their combinations, writing electronic configurations.
+NCERT Exemplar Class 11 Chemistry solutions chapter 2 pdf can also be used by the students to get in-depth knowledge of topics like quantum numbers and their combinations, writing electronic configurations.
 These topics are of value from the examination point of view.

 • 2.1 Subatomic Particles

-• 2.1.1 Discovery of Electron
+• 2.1.1 Discovery of the Electron

 • 2.1.2 Charge to Mass Ratio of Electron